Quantifying Indirect Gender Discrimination on Collaborative Platforms: Methods

-Since none of the data sources lists users' gender, we infer gender from the first names listed by users.
-In the case of GitHub, we apply the same method explained in Vedres and Vasarhelyi: we infer first names from display names, usernames and e-mail addresses.
-Behance data was published with inferred gender using a commercial service called Gender API (https://gender-api.com/).
-In order to assess the accuracy of these two methods we took a sample of 200 users for each gender (female, male, unknown) in both datasets and inferred their gender manually.
-We compared this baseline classification with the presented gender inferring methods, and a third commonly used gender inferring methods available as ready-to-use python package (Gender Guesser, https://pypi.org/project/gender-guesser/).
-Figure \ref{fig:gen_inf} shows the the precision, recall and F-sore of each algorithm by gender.
+In the case of GitHub, we infer first names from display names, usernames, and e-mail addresses using the methods developed by \citep{vedres2019gendered}.
+Behance data was published with inferred gender, using a commercial service called Gender API (https://gender-api.com/).
+Table \ref{tab:gender_inf} shows the resulting database by data source and gender.
+Gender recognition on GitHub yields 11.87\% females and 88.13\% males out of all users with names, while on Behance the resulting database contained 29.45\% females and 70.55\% males.
+After filtering for users with at least 10 traces of activity on both platforms, on GitHub the ratio of female users decreases to 5.49\%, while on Behance the ratio of active female users decreases to 28.39\%.

-Among GitHub users our method and the default python package yielded very similar results, optimized for high male-precision, which is a similar finding to our previous comparison where we compared this method with two other popular gender inferring methods (Gender Computer by Vasilescu) \cite{vasilescu2015gender} and Simple Gender by Ford \cite{ford2017someone}).
-Our method's relative strength is female-recall, and it's weakness is unknown-recall.
-The commercial Gender API used to infer the gender of Behance users resulted in higher overall precision, recall and f-score compared to the default python package.
-It is important to note that this dataset officially did not include unknown-gendered users, although we found 45 (11\%) accounts which belong to companies, therefore their gender could not be inferred.
+In order to estimate the accuracy of these two gender inferring methods, we took a sample of 200 users for each gender category (female, male, unknown) from datasets, and inferred their gender manually.
+We compared our classification with gender inferring methods presented above and also added a third commonly used gender inferring method available as a ready-to-use Python package (Gender Guesser\footnote{https://pypi.org/project/gender-guesser/}).
+We found that among GitHub users our method and the default Python package yielded very similar results, optimized for high male precision.
+The commercial Gender API used to infer the gender of Behance users resulted in higher overall precision, recall, and f-score compared to the default Python package.
+(See precision, recall, and F-sore of each algorithm by gender at section Supplamantary Information Figure \ref{fig:gen_inf}).
+To validate the robustness of our results, we run all of our statistical models on datasets with varying levels of gender bias, that we introduced by swapping 5\%, 10\%, 25\% of the user's gender between male and female.